-My name is Christine Frazier-Hollins and I am a Chemical Engineer.
-I grew up in Philadelphia and graduated from the University of Delaware.
+My name is Christine and I am a Chemical Engineer.
+I graduated from the University of Delaware.
 Being an engineer has allowed me to live in 4 states all across the country.
 My first job was working for a company now called World Kitchen - I worked as a Shift Superintendent and then Process Engineer in the Martinsburg, WV plant that made Corning Ware and Visions Cookware.
 It was really exciting to see the complexity behind how glass is made to be used in your home.
 I was on the production team that put into production the pad printer used to imprint the Martha Stewart co-branded line of Corning Ware and ran the validation experiments for equipment used to fire the dishes.
 From there I went to work in Charelston, SC as a Process Engineer for Corning Inc. There we made high purity fused silica - which is a fancy name for a very pure glass used in telescopes, microscopes, and with lasers to etch microchips.
 My next move was to Salt Lake City, UT where I worked for Praxair, which is an Industrial Gas Company.
 Examples of Industrial Gases are Oxygen, Nitrogen, and Argon they are used in a variety of industries from hospitals, to chemical plants, refineries, and even in welding.
 I moved with Praxair to Houston, TX in 2003 and got to work not only in plants but also in pipeline operations.
 There is a vast network of pipelines all across the United States - and I worked for 4 years as a Pipeline Controller, those are the people who are responsible for safely directing the flow of product through the pipes.
 I later became a Senior Controller where I worked on projects to improve operational efficiency, trained new controllers, and ensure regulatory compliance (there are a lot of rules to safely transporting materials).
 After I left the operational side of the Control Center I was the Gulf Coast Pipeline Optimization Manager for Praxair which allowed me to support pipeline operations from more of the business side.
 My final position at Praxair was as a Six Sigma Black Belt for Production and Pipeline.
 This was a cool job that allowed me to use all of my previous experience to help improve operations and efficiency at Praxair's plants in Texas and parts of Louisiana.
 I successfully led a team that saved over $1 million dollars by making adjustments to the way we utilized and purchased electricity.
 Currently, I work for Chevron Pipe Line Company as an Operations Engineer for the Control Center.
 Chevron uses their vast pipeline network to transport oil, crude products, natural gas, and chemicals all across the United States.
 In my job I get to build tools used by both the operations and business side to safely and efficiently deliver products to their intended destination.
 I am also a mother of twins who were born prematurely, a cancer survivor and a Christian.
 I enjoy being giving back to my community especially in activities that promote education and offer support to those facing medical challenges.
-I served for two years on the Executive Board of the PTA at Challenger Elementary School, including one year as Treasurer.
-I am also very active in my church - Antioch Baptist Church (the oldest historically Black Baptist Church in Houston) as a Sunday School Teacher, Vacation Bible School (VBS) Director, Children's Church Volunteer, and more.
+I have served on the Executive Board of PTA and am very active in my church as a Sunday School Teacher, VBS Director, and more.

 BS in Chemical Engineering from the University of Delaware